 Let’s face it: it might be tempting to work with them because their aura of novelty and mystery will reflect on brands more than any new product line they would launch.

-Despite all controversy, there are many voices considering them more efficient than real influencers because it takes less for such characters to become prominent, plus they are easier to work with.
-Some real influencers are hard to get.
+Despite all controversy, many voices consider them more efficient than real influencers because it takes less for such characters to become prominent, plus they are easier to work with.
+On the other hand, some real influencers are hard to get.
 Others may forgive to post your stuff at the right time and in the right place.
 Such inconveniences can be eliminated when collaborating with virtual influencers, but how ethical is the entire process?

 Besides the fact that this new trend needs strict regulations to protect all parts involved, the main question remains why these CGI creatures are so followed, and by whom?
 Understanding their audience will be crucial in unlocking the mystery around these accounts and their value to the real world.